 The vision of Refugee Empowerment Program is to empower the refugee community by encouraging, educating, and equipping individual refugees, refugee families, and the refugee community.
 Through REP's after school programs, summer programs, adult education program, character education classes for adolescents, college preparation classes, Pre-GED classes for adults, a women's leadership program, and Bible studies for youth and adults, refugees in Memphis have greater opportunities to become self-sufficient and independent in their new lives.
 Ultimately, REP seeks to become an organization run by refugees serving other refugees.

 Thank you for your support!

-During the month of May we are collecting sports equipment for grades 1-6.
-You may leave the equipment in the Mission of the Season bin which is located in the Commerce doors behind the receptionist desk.
+During the month of Julu we are collecting healthly snacks.
+We need them immediately!
+You may leave the snacks in the Mission of the Season bin which is located in the Commerce doors under the display tv to the right.

 Moore Magnet Elementary School is one of four schools our church supports.
 This year there are several ways you can serve; weekly, monthly, for special events and even from home!

 You can also help by bringing your Box Tops for Education.
 All funds received from Box Tops go directly to STEM supplies for students.
 Please drop off your Box Tops in the collection box at the Commerce street entrance.
 Click here for a list of participating products.